DickinsonCollege/FarmData2/INSTALL.md

 ### Stopping and Starting FarmData2 ###

-The above process of installing and stetting up the FarmData2 development environment only needs to be completed once.
+The above process of installing and setting up the FarmData2 development environment only needs to be completed once.
 Once it is completed you will only need to start and stop the docker containers before and after each work session.

-From the `docker` directory in the repository you can:
+In a Terminal (a WSL Terminal on windows) change into the `docker` directory in the FarmData2 repository.
+From there you can:

   * Stop FarmData2:
   ```